ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

   ```
   {:pre: .pre}

 Now visit the application to see the Welcome message in several languages.
 While this approach used Cloud Foundry as the service implementation, you could just as easily use Kubernetes.
-The main difference is that the URL to the service would likey be `welcome-service.default.svc.cluster.local`.
+The main difference is that the URL to the service would likely be `welcome-service.default.svc.cluster.local`.
 Using Kubernetes has the added benefit of keeping network traffic to services internal to the Kubernetes cluster.

 ## Expand the tutorial